Bruce Jesson: Early life

-Bruce Edward Jesson was the son of Victor John and Edna Cavell (née Taylor) Jesson and the great-grandson of an immigrant from Leicestershire in England.

-He was educated at Christchurch Boys' High School (where he read Darwin's Origin of Species while a "lab boy" in the biology laboratory and became an atheist) and the University of Canterbury, where he gained a bachelor's degree in law.
+Bruce Edward Jesson was the son of Victor John and Edna Cavell (née Taylor) Jesson, and the great-grandson of an immigrant from Leicestershire in England.
+He was educated at Christchurch Boys' High School and the University of Canterbury, where he gained a bachelor's degree in law.
 He worked briefly as a law clerk, but refused to swear allegiance to the Queen, and was never admitted to the Bar.

 Political activism

 As a student in the 1960s, he was initially attracted to the Communist Party of New Zealand which tried to groom him to be the party's lawyer.
 The CPNZ had been the first communist party in the world to side with China in the Sino-Soviet split.
 However, Jesson struck out on his own, writing a number of polemics such as Traitors to Class and Country: A Study of the Conservative Left and publishing a journal called Te Tao ("The Spear").
 As a student he was involved in anti-Royalist activities, and in April 1966 was fined £40 for painting slogans during a visit by the Queen Mother.
 The sentence was overturned in June 1966 after a judge found Jesson had been denied the right to legal counsel by police.
-He founded the Committee to Oppose Royal Tours (CORT).
+He founded the committee to Oppose Royal Tours (CORT).